Shan-1028/aws-cloud-fundamentals/ec2/README.md

 📂 Files in this Project

-user-data.sh → Script to auto-install Nginx and deploy a sample page
+- user-data.sh → Script to auto-install Nginx and deploy a sample page

-index.html → Optional static page you can deploy
+- index.html → Optional static page you can deploy

-README.md → Documentation of the project
+- README.md → Documentation of the project

 🎯 Key Learnings

-Launching EC2 with Amazon Linux 2
+- Launching EC2 with Amazon Linux 2

-Using User Data for automation
+- Using User Data for automation

-Configuring Security Groups for web access
+- Configuring Security Groups for web access

-Hosting a basic website with Nginx on EC2
+- Hosting a basic website with Nginx on EC2

+⚠️ NOTE: Delete the instance right after you finish creating the EC2 instance to avoid unexpected charges.